oil fund

 2.2.3.1.3.
 Real Assets Sub-portfolio- up to 10% of the portfolio, with a maximum upper deviation of 3%.

 2.2.3.2.1.
-Fixed Income Sub-portfolio: Includes money market instruments, central bank deposits and debt obligations.
+The Fund’s Fixed Income Sub-Portfolio consists of money market instruments, deposits with central (national) banks, and debt instruments;

 2.2.3.2.4.
-Gold Sub-portfolio: Includes gold bars meeting the requirements of the London Bullion Market Association.
+The Gold Sub-Portfolio consists exclusively of gold bars that comply with the requirements applied by the London Bullion Market Association (LBMA);

 2.3.
 Risk management requirements of the investment portfolio